AttieLab-Systems-Genetics/Documentation/Server/Connecting.md

 ### Installing R packages you need for QTL work

 Right now, the basic collection of R packages are installed on the Attie server.
+You will need the following packages (at least, plus their dependencies) installed:

+- `qtl2`
+- `qtl2convert`

 The default library paths can be found in R via the command

 ```